cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

 - /images/tp-4/paper_reading.jpg
 ---

-In this third practical work, we'll be learning **How to Read a Machine Learning Paper Efficiently**.
+In this practical work, we'll be learning **How to Read a Machine Learning Paper Efficiently**.

 # Let's Get Started